kdxq/ReP/README.md

 # ReP
-Real-time prediction and adaptive adjustment of continuous casting based on model-based deep learning.
+Real-time prediction and adaptive adjustment of continuous casting based on deep learning.

 The code will be made public after the paper is published.